pivotal/blog/content/post/making-ORCA-smarter.md

 314.0    gpopt::CRange::PrngExtend(..)
 ```

 This trace, and other investigations, revealed that the vast majority of the time was being spent managing, and walking over large amount of constraint objects which were generated by the expansion and then subsequent exploration of the Expression tree.
-For example, you can see in the trace that `PdrgpcnstrDeduplicate` is trying to deduplicate constraints.
+For example, there is a method in the trace called `PdrgpcnstrDeduplicate` which is trying to deduplicate constraints.
 From looking at the code, we discovered that it does this without sorting, thus taking O(n<sup>2</sup>) time.
 This is just one of several slow areas that appears when there are many OR constraints.
 Therefore, a solution would either need to stop array expansion or implement a smarter way of representing arrays.

 ## Solution 1